MayurVadhadiya360/ArtFusion/README.md

 python manage.py runserver
 ```
 Visit `http://127.0.0.1:8000` in your web browser to see the application running.

-## Usage
-### User Registration and Login
-- Users can register by providing a username, email, and password.
-- After registration, users can log in using their credentials.
-### Profile Management
-- Users can create and update their profile, including uploading a profile picture.
-### Post Creation
-- Users can create posts with text and media (images) that are stored in AWS S3.
-### Following Users
-- Users can follow and unfollow other users
-### Viewing Posts
-- Users can view the latest posts by all users on the homepage.

 ## Configuration
 ### AWS S3 Configuration